Locally unipotent invariant measures and limit distribution of a sequence of polynomial trajectories on homogeneous spaces: Introduction

 \section{Introduction}

 Let $G$ be a Lie group and $\Gamma$ be a lattice in $G$, that is, a discrete subgroup of $G$ such that $X=G/\Gamma$ admits a $G$-invariant probability measure.
-Let $U=\{u(t):t\in\bR\}$ be an one-parameter unipotent subgroup of $G$.
-Ratner's seminal work \cite{ratner1990measure}\cite{ratner1990strict}\cite{ratner1991raghunathanannals}\cite{ratner1991raghunathanduke} classified all $U$-invariant ergodic probability measure in $X$ and described the orbit closure of $Ux$ in $X$.
-That is, the closure $\overline{Ux}$ is of the form $Fx$, where $F$ is a closed subgroup of $G$ containing $U$, $Fx$ is closed and admits a $F$-invariant probability measure $\mu_{F}$.
-These confirmed Raghunathan's topological conjecture (cf. \cite{dani1978invariant}).
-Furthermore, Ratner's equidistribution theorem \cite{ratner1991raghunathanduke} asserts that the orbit $Ux$ is not only dense, but also equidistributes in $Fx$ in the following sense: for any $f\in C_c(X)$,
+Let $U=\{u(t):t\in\bR\}$ be a one-parameter unipotent subgroup of $G$.
+Ratner's uniform distribution theorem \cite{ratner1991raghunathanduke} asserts that for any $x\in G/\Gamma$, there exists a closed connected subgroup $F$ of $G$ containing $U$ such that $Fx$ is closed and admit an $F-$invariant probability measure $\mu_F$ so that $Ux$ is uniformly distributed on $Fx$ with respect to $\mu_F$, i.e., for any $f\in C_c(X)$,

-It was observed by Shah in \cite{shah1994limit} that the key property of unipotent flow used in Ratner's equidistribution theorem is that the map $t \mapsto Ad u(t)$ is a polynomial function in each coordinate of $End(Lie(G))$, where $Ad$ is the adjoint representation of $G$ on its Lie algebra.
-Shah proved a limit distribution result for polynomial trajectories in the following setting.
+The key property of unipotent subgroup used in the proof of Ratner's uniform distribution theorem is that the map $t \mapsto Ad u(t)$ is a polynomial function in each coordinate of $End(Lie(G))$, where $Ad$ is the adjoint representation of $G$ on its Lie algebra.
+The property of polynomial growth rate enables Shah to prove a limit distribution result for polynomial trajectories in the following setting \cite{shah1994limit}.